How to Build a Compliance-Ready Waste Management Plan in 5 Simple Steps

 Labels, Colors, and Materials

 A container is more than a bucket; it’s a communication tool.
-The EPA recommends using bright colors and clear symbols so anyone can identify the waste at a glance.
+The EPA recommends bright colors and clear symbols so anyone can identify the waste at a glance.

 - Red for biohazard or infectious waste.